jamiebeach/Learning-2024/Certification - Azure AI Engineer Associate/notes.md

     - Can use Azure AI Document Studio
 - Composed model has a modelid
 - Individual models in composed model can be identified with doctype in returned json
+- Format must be JPG, PNG, PDF (text or scanned), or TIFF.
+Text-embedded PDFs are best because there's no possibility of error in character extraction and location.
+- File size must be less than 50 MB.

 ### [Build an Azure AI Document Intelligence custom skill for Azure Cognitive Search](https://learn.microsoft.com/en-us/training/modules/build-form-recognizer-custom-skill-for-azure-cognitive-search/)